-The website ProtectMyMoneyMI.org provides 4 free downloadable booklets to help family members understand what they can and cannot do if they become one of the common types of “fiduciaries” in charge of taking care of a loved one’s finances.
+The website called ProtectMyMoneyMI.org provides four free downloadable booklets to help family members understand what they can and cannot do if they become one of the common types of “fiduciaries” in charge of taking care of a loved one’s finances.

 Planning for Your Peace of Mind provides general information to help Michigan residents organize their personal records and plan for future health care and estate matters.
 It includes forms for Michigan's Statutory Will and Designation of Patient Advocate.

 The AARP Home Fit Guide describes simple steps individuals and families can take in their homes to decrease the risk of falls, such as removing rugs, decluttering the floor to prevent tripping, and maintaining optimal lighting.

 The Alzheimer’s Disease and Healthy Aging Program (AD+HAP) is part of the U.S. Department of Health & Human Services Centers for Disease Control & Prevention.
 It develops evidence-based, scientific information to educate, inform, and assist in bringing its research into public health practice.

 This comprehensive report, published annually, is a statistical resource for U.S. data related to Alzheimer’s disease, the most common cause of dementia.